carlosh93/ColorMAE/README.md

 ## News and Updates :newspaper_roll:

 **September 25, 2024**
-- Our ColorMAE models' checkpoints are available in our [OSF project](https://osf.io/r856v/) and the names and md5 checksums for each model will be updated in this [spreadsheet](https://docs.google.com/spreadsheets/d/167amd8fiX9AGc0sLiouL8TcBNyARcR3E1VqHIgUnAuM/edit?usp=sharing) once available.
+- Our ColorMAE models' checkpoints are available in our [OSF project](https://osf.io/r856v/).
+The names and md5 checksums for each model will be updated in this [spreadsheet](https://docs.google.com/spreadsheets/d/167amd8fiX9AGc0sLiouL8TcBNyARcR3E1VqHIgUnAuM/edit?usp=sharing) once available.

 **August 19, 2024**
 - Our paper will be presented in both the ECCV main conference and in the [SSLWIN workshop](https://sslwin.org/#format), see you in Milan!